How To Kill Sod Webworm

 If an infestation of sod webworm is suspected, the first step to proper diagnosis would be to check the lawn in the mornings, looking for signs of silken webs over the lawn while there is still dew present.
 If further investigation is required, the lawn must be checked at night time, first look around for small moths which may be flying around.
 The next thing to do will be to take a torch and get down on hands and knees, and open up the thatch layer of the affected areas.
 If sob webworm is present, this is when they are to be found, usually munching away inside the lower thatch layer of the turf.
 Sod webworm can be many different colours, but usually have a different coloured head to that of it's body, they are usually between 15-25 mm in length when they are most active and discovered.

 Controlling or killing sod webworm is a relatively straight forward process of applying a chemical pesticide to the lawn just before sunset.
-The chemical is then watered lightly into the lawn so it reaches as deep as the thatch layer.
+The chemical is then watered lightly into the lawn so it reaches deep into the thatch layer.
 When the sod webworm begins feeding it was also ingest the pesticide.

 For severe infestations, control is absolutely vital, otherwise the infestation will grow at a phenomenal rate.
 And while the damage caused never affects the crowns of the lawn which would result in the lawn dying, the damage can still be so severe that a lawn looks completely devastated as a result.